-1. After the election of new Members of the Executive Board by the General Conference, the Board establishes from among its Members the permanent commissions and committees necessary to assist it in the execution of its tasks (Rule 16.1 of the Rules of Procedure of the Executive Board).
-The Committee on Conventions and Recommendations (CR) is one of the permanent subsidiary bodies of the Executive Board.1 For 2013-2015, it is composed of 30 members from all the electoral groups: Austria, France, Germany, Italy and the United States of America (Group I); Albania, Czech Republic, Estonia, Montenegro and the Former Yugoslav Republic of Macedonia, (Group II); Argentina, Brazil, Cuba, Ecuador and Mexico (Group III); Bangladesh, China, Nepal, Pakistan and Thailand (Group IV); Angola, Ethiopia, Malawi, Mauritius and Mozambique (Group V(a)); Algeria, Egypt, Kuwait, Morocco and United Arab Emirates (Group V(b)).

-2. The CR meets in closed session, in principle twice a year on the occasion of the sessions of the Executive Board.
+- 1. After the election of new Members of the Executive Board by the General Conference, the Board establishes from among its Members the permanent commissions and committees necessary to assist it in the execution of its tasks (Rule 16.1 of the Rules of Procedure of the Executive Board).
+The Committee on Conventions and Recommendations (CR) is one of the permanent subsidiary bodies of the Executive Board.
+For 2015-2017, it is composed of 30 members from all the electoral groups: France, Germany, Italy, Netherlands and the United States of America (Group I); Albania, Lithuania, Russian Federation, Slovenia and Ukraine, (Group II); Argentina, Mexico, Nicaragua, Paraguay and Saint Kitts and Nevis (Group III); Bangladesh, China, Nepal, Pakistan and Viet Nam(Group IV); Ghana, Mozambique, Nigeria, Senegal and Uganda (Group V(a)); Algeria, Egypt, Morocco, Qatar and Sudan(Group V(b)). - 2.
+The CR meets in principle twice a year on the occasion of the sessions of the Executive Board.
 Extraordinary sessions may also be convened when the Executive Board considers it necessary.